Arizona's Largest & Highest Rated Lemon Law Firm, because we ALWAYS put Clients FIRST

 Ultimately, if the matter is not resolved because the sides are too far apart on settlement, it may have to be decided at trial.
 We have a winning record at trial and will do our utmost to prepare you for such an eventuality if it is at all necessary.

 Who are the major manufacturers?

 General Motors (Chevy, GMC, Cadillac), Ford, Lincoln, Nissan, Fiat Chrysler America (Chrysler, Jeep, Dodge, Alfa Romeo, Fiat), Toyota, Mercedes, BMW, Subaru, Mazda, Volkswagen, Kia, Hyundai, Mitsubishi, Suzuki, Honda, Lexus, Acura, Infiniti, Tesla, Audi, Lamborghini, Ferrari, Porsche, Harley-Davidson, Four Winds, Monaco, Winnebago, Fleetwood, Coachmen, Forest River, Keystone, Heartland, Tiffin, Cruiser (this list is not exhaustive).

-What are some of the major defects?
+What are some of the major defects in "Lemon" vehicles?